lpapailiou/neuralnetwork/README.md

 The library can be used both for supervised and unsupervised machine learning approaches.
 The network architecture is freely configurable.

+## Genetic Algorithm
+The package ``geneticalgorithm`` introduced in version 2.0 will allow easy implementation of the genetic algorithm with reinforced learning.
+If it is used, please make sure to load the ``geneticalgorithm.properties`` file to the resources folder of your project.

 ### From a Jar file
 You can download the Jar file directly from the [latest release](https://github.com/lpapailiou/neuralnetwork/releases/latest).
 Alternatively, you can build it yourself.
 Just add the jar as external library.